aboutcode-org/scancode-toolkit/ROADMAP.rst

 2. Package files.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get the package files for each package
+Reporting the set of package files for each package instance is important as
+it allows to naturally group these together in one unit.

 3. Go to two-level reporting of detections to provide more effective detections